 - The child had the gun in accordance with Nevada hunting laws

-A first-time offense of knowingly letting a violent child have a gun is a category C felony in Nevada, carrying:
+A first-time offense of knowingly letting a violent child have a gun is a category C felony, carrying:

 - 1 to 5 years in Nevada State Prison, and